Recognition of same-sex unions in Namibia: Religious performance

-In 2015, the General Synod of the Dutch Reformed Church voted by a 64% majority to recognise same-sex marriages, bless the relationships of same-sex couples and allow gay ministers and clergy (who are not required to be celibate).
-The decision applies to 9 of the 10 synods; with the Namibia Synod being excluded, but it does apply to the Northern Synod, which includes parts of the Caprivi Strip.
-The decision caused backlash and objections, resulting in it being reversed a year later.
-A dozen church members subsequently took the denomination to court to restore the 2015 decision.
-In 2019, the North Gauteng High Court reversed the decision, ruling that while religious organizations have the religious freedom to define marriage the 2016 decision was not made in accordance with the church's own proper process.
-Individual pastors are free to choose whether to bless same-sex marriages; a freedom of conscience clause allows pastors with objections to opt out of performing same-sex weddings.
+In 2017, Bishop Shekutaamba Nambala of the Evangelical Lutheran Church in Namibia, the largest Christian denominations in Namibia, condemned same-sex marriage and the traditional Aawambo practice of olufuko, which the Church considers "pagan" and "against Christianity".
+The Catholic Church also opposes same-sex marriage and does not allow its priests to officiate at such marriages.
+In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.
+Agapitus Hausiku, the director of OutRight Namibia, expected a negative reaction from the Namibian Catholic Bishops' Conference, but welcomed the "ongoing discussion around same-sex marriages and the Christian faith".
+In 2020, the Methodist Church of Southern Africa voted to allow members, including ordained clergy, to enter into same-sex unions, while retaining the denomination's teaching that marriage is a union "between a man and a woman".

 The Anglican Church of Southern Africa, which has one diocese in Namibia, does not permit same-sex marriages.
 Its marriage policies state that "holy matrimony is the lifelong and exclusive union between one man and one woman".
 In 2016, the synod voted against blessing same-sex unions.
-The decision split the church, with several dioceses deciding to nonetheless proceed with the blessing of same-sex relationships, notably the Diocese of Saldanha Bay in South Africa.
+The decision split the Church, with several dioceses deciding to nonetheless proceed with the blessing of same-sex relationships, notably the Diocese of Saldanha Bay in South Africa.
 Archbishop Thabo Makgoba expressed disappointment with the decision not to bless same-sex unions, but added that "all is not lost", expressing hope that the matter would be debated again in the future.
 Former Archbishop Njongonkulu Ndungane also expressed his disappointment with the decision.
-In early 2023, the church once again refused to allow its clergy to bless same-sex unions, but directed the synod to develop "guidelines for providing pastoral ministry to those in same-sex relationships".
+In early 2023, the Church once again refused to allow its clergy to bless same-sex unions, but directed the synod to develop "guidelines for providing pastoral ministry to those in same-sex relationships".
 In May 2024, Archbishop Makgoba released a document recommending prayers for same-sex couples, which the synod rejected in September.

-In 2017, Bishop Shekutaamba Nambala of the Evangelical Lutheran Church in Namibia, one of the largest Christian denominations in Namibia, condemned same-sex marriage and the traditional Aawambo practice of olufuko, which the church considers "pagan" and "against Christianity".
-In 2020, the Methodist Church of Southern Africa voted to allow members, including ordained clergy, to enter into same-sex unions, while retaining the denomination's teaching that marriage is a union "between a man and a woman".